fbpx Skip to Content

 If something’s been eating away at the stems near the base of your plant, there’s a good chance that cutworms are the culprit.

-These bugs, which look similar to caterpillars, like to gnaw away at your tomato plants at night, making them tough to spot.
+These bugs, similar to caterpillars, gnaw away at your tomato plants at night, making them tough to spot.

 Cutworms typically eat the base of your tomato plants at nighttime, making them hard to spot